microsoft/vscode-docs/docs/python/environments.md

 ![No interpreter selected](images/environments/no-interpreter-selected-statusbar.png)

-The currently-selected interpreter is applied when right-clicking a file and selecting **Run Python File in Terminal**.
+The currently selected interpreter is applied when right-clicking a file and selecting **Run Python File in Terminal**.
 You can also use **Python: Create Terminal** to create a terminal with the current environment activated.
-Note that setting `python.terminal.activateEnvironments` to `false` skips activating virtual and conda environments before running these commands.
+Note that setting `python.terminal.activateEnvironments` to `false` skips activating virtual and Conda environments before running these commands.

 ## Manually specifying an interpreter